mp4dev/mp4dev/README.md

 # Hi, I'm Mason Phillips 👋

-I'm a Computer Science student at West Virginia University (Class of 2027) with a passion for full-stack development and building data-driven applications.
+I'm a Computer Science student with Emphasis in Cybersecurity at West Virginia University (Class of 2027) with a passion for full-stack development and building secure data-driven applications.

 ### Skills
 - **Languages:** Java, Python, JavaScript, SQL